 Ms B (April 2012 – 7 weeks into Clear Your Clutter, Stay Clutter-Free and Live the Life You Want)

 For years now there has been an area of my hallway, where everything goes that no-one knows what to do with.
 It was encroaching further and further into my study, and it was a real embarrassment to me because clients have to walk through that area when they come to work with me.
 It had just built up and up over the years, I wasn’t even really clear what was there.
-It was a really scary prospect clearing it, and I definitely thought it would do it right at the end of this programme.We had a problem with our wireless router yesterday which meant I had to run a wire through the area.
+It was a really scary prospect clearing it, and I definitely thought I would do it right at the end of the 10-week programme.We had a problem with our wireless router yesterday which meant I had to run a wire through the area.
 “In the old days” (i.e. before I did this programme), I would have just draped it behind the clutter (hidden, right?)
 But on the spur of the moment, slightly cross with myself at the state of it, I decided this was the moment to pull the whole lot out, tack the wire properly in position, find out what was in those piles, and reorganise them.
 And here’s the thing – I just cleared the whole area.
 I started last night, worked on it all morning, and finished it this afternoon (with a bit of sleep in the middle).
 I can’t believe I just got rid of most of it – a lot of paper to be recycled, a few things to be freecycled, and the rest to the charity shop (they are doing so well out of me at the moment).